-reclen

-the total record length in bytes, including the final carriage return/line feed if applicable.
-Records must be fixed length. format (s start starting position of the field in the record, 1 is the first position.
-The default is 1.
+reclen the total record length in bytes, including the final carriage return/line feed if applicable.
+Records must be fixed length. format ( start, length.prec) where: start starting position of the field in the record, 1 is the first position.
+The default is 1. length the length of the field in bytes.
+The default is 8. precoptional; a decimal point will be inserted automatically prec places in from the RIGHT edge of the field.